 How do you find out if your pipes are damaged?

-The best way to uncover any damage to your pipes is to call a Marines Plumbing professional to come perform an inspection.
+The best way to uncover any damage to your pipes is to call Marines Plumbing professionals to come perform an inspection.
 During the inspection we check for the following:

 There are occasionally more obvious indicators so if you see any of the following, they may be a sign you have a damaged pipe.